ASUS ROG Phone 5: Everything you need to know about the gaming beast

 You can also buy the ROG Gaming Clip that lets you mount the phone on top of an external controller like the official Xbox controller, Sony PlayStation DualShock, or Stadia controller.
 The mount also comes with a small USB cable that can be attached to the controller for lower latency than wireless transmission.

 The ASUS ROG Lighting Armor case is an optional case that helps you enhance the rear lighting panel on the ROG Phone 5.
 It comes with pogo pin connectors to automatically match the color scheme of the rear display with the UI of the phone.

 Lastly, you can get the Professional Dock which connects via USB-C and adds two USB 3.0 Type-A ports, a USB Type-C port, an Ethernet port, and an HDMI port.
 While the new Professional Dock is backward compatible with the ROG Phone 3, you will not be able to use the older Mobile Desktop Dock and TwinView dock with the new ROG Phone 5 series.

 ASUS ROG Phone 5: Price & Availability

 The ASUS ROG Phone 5 is priced as follows:

 Do note, the actual US prices are yet to be announced and the ones listed above are just direct EUR-USD conversions.

 The ROG Phone 5 Ultimate will be a limited edition release and it will come with a fan gift collection with a bunch of ROG merchandise.
-As you’d expect, the regional availability of the devices will differ greatly, but they will most likely be available on Amazon in most regions.
+As you’d expect, the availability of the devices will vary based on the region, but they will most likely be available on Amazon in most regions.
 In India, however, the phones will go on sale via existing e-commerce partner Flipkart.

 All of the variants will come with 65W chargers within the box.